-The Hebrew University of Jerusalem

 Syllabus

-Capitalism and Morality: Adam Smith's Philosophy - 56989
+Capitalism and Morality: Adam Smiths Philosophy - 56989

-Last update 21-09-2017
+Last update 23-09-2018

 HU Credits: 4

-Degree/Cycle: 2nd degree (Master)

-Responsible Department: political science
+Responsible Department: Political Science

 Academic year: 0

 Semester: Yearly

 Teaching Languages: Hebrew

 Campus: Mt.
 Scopus

 Course/Module Coordinator: Dr. Yiftah Elazar

 Coordinator Email: yiftah.elazar@mail.huji.ac.il

 Coordinator Office Hours: Mondays 15:30-16:30 Room 4316 (Social Sciences)

 Teaching Staff: Dr. Yiftah Elazar

 Course/Module description:

 Adam Smith is one of the founders of modern economics and has long been regarded as one of the fathers of free market ideology.
 In recent decades, groundbreaking studies have illuminated the way in which his theory of economics integrates with his moral and political philosophy.
 A revisionist school of interpretation, which has developed in this context, sees Smith not only as a champion of the free market, but also as a critic of its limitations and dangers.
-This interpretation was picked up by US President Barack Obama, who drew on Adam Smith's work in arguing for raising the minimum wage in the US.
-In this seminar, we examine Smith's moral and political philosophy.
-The seminar is based on reading Smith's two major works.
-We read most of The Theory of Moral Sentiments (1759) and the Wealth of Nations (1776), and on reading some of the thinkers that Smith engaged with - Bernard Mandeville, Francis Hutcheson, David Hume, and Jean-Jacques Rousseau.
+This interpretation was picked up by US President Barack Obama, who drew on Adam Smith\(\prec1\)s work in arguing for raising the minimum wage in the US.

+In this seminar, we examine Smith\(\sigma\) s moral and political philosophy.
+The seminar is based on reading his two major works, The Theory of Moral Sentiments (1759) and the Wealth of Nations (1776), and on reading some of the thinkers that Smith engaged with, including Bernard Mandeville and Jean-Jacques Rousseau.
 We also discuss some of the recent scholarship on Smith's moral and political philosophy.

 The seminar provides grounds for a reassessment of Smith as one of the prominent moral and political philosophers of the age of enlightenment.
 It presents his theory of economics was part of an intellectual project that sought to address fundamental questions on morality, progress, wealth, liberty, justice, and equality.

 Methodologically, the seminar combines philosophical analysis of concepts and arguments with a contextual approach, which examines texts in their historical, philosophical, and ideological context.
 The seminar is intended to provide students with basic tools for conducting research in the history of political thought through practicing textual analysis and through discussing current research and debates in this field.

 Course/Module aims: